kuroanji/Heltec_VME290_Hybrid_Driver/README.md

 ## Heltec VME290 Hybrid Driver (no more ghosting)

+## TL;DR

-TL;DR new **hybrid driver** for HeltecVME290 (ghosting eliminated, OTP LUT automatically adapts to temperature and is optimized for the specific panel).
+New **hybrid driver** for HeltecVME290 (ghosting eliminated, OTP LUT automatically adapts to temperature and is optimized for the specific panel).

 Installation instructions for InkHUD (Meshtastic) => See `HowTo.md`